pmPartch/GetCleanDataProject2/Codebook.md

 ## Column name changes

 The feature names were expanded and [CamelCase or Pascal case](http://en.wikipedia.org/wiki/CamelCase).
-I also decided to separate the workds with '.' since I found it more readable (but unfortunatly makes the names long).
+I also decided to separate the words with '.' since I found it more readable (but unfortunately makes the names long).
 The following name transformations were made:

 - 't' was changed to 'Time'
 - 'f' was changed to 'Frequency'